There are several treatment options available for people with Tourette's syndrome.

 - surgery – in very rare, severe cases, surgical techniques may be suitable

-Non-medical treatments, such as behavioural therapy, may only be needed if the tics are relatively mild and infrequent.
+Non-medical treatments alone, such as behavioural therapy, may be needed if the tics are relatively mild and infrequent.

 In cases where a person's tics are more severe and disrupt day-to-day activities, a combination of therapy and medication may be recommended.